selhorn/f5-openstack-docs/docs/lbaas/topic_f5lbaas-vcmp.rst

 Use Case
 --------

-When used with vCMP in a flat network or VLAN, the F5 agent can manage one or more vCMP hosts, each of which can have one or more guests.
+When used with vCMP in a flat network or VLAN, the |agent-long| can manage one or more vCMP hosts, each of which can have one or more guests.
 Guests on the same, or different, vCMP hosts can be configured to operate as a :term:`device service cluster`.
 If a vCMP host fails (taking its guests with it), another vCMP host with guests configured as part of the cluster can take over managing its traffic.
 This provides a high degree of redundancy, while requiring fewer physical resources. vCMP also allows you to delegate management of the BIG-IP software in each instance to individual administrators.
 This means users who need to manage LBaaS objects don't need to be given full administrative access to the BIG-IP, only to the host & guests allotted for their project(s).

 Prerequisites
 -------------